robohlstrom24/troubleshooting-journal/README.md

  ## Operational Relevance

-This project documents troubleshooting activities that arose naturally while working on other documented projects, as well as simulated troubleshooting scenarios involving Active Directory (AD), software tools, and PowerShell.
+This project documents troubleshooting activities that arose while working on other documented projects, as well as simulated troubleshooting scenarios involving Active Directory (AD), Microsoft 365 (M365) software tools, and PowerShell.
 Each entry includes a structured diagnosis of the issue, hypothesis-driven testing, and subsequent root cause analysis.
 Documentation is recorded in an ITSM-style ticketing format that aligns with professional IT Support workflows.

 ## Example: T-0003